Select Page

 cape cod

-When it comes to accommodations, the Cape has more than 19,000 guest rooms.
-The options range from small B&Bs and intimate country inns to full-service resorts.
+When it comes to accommodations, the Cape everything from small B&Bs and intimate country inns to full-service resorts.
+An estimated 5.5 million people visit the Cape annually, according to the Cape Cod Chamber of Commerce.
 I planted myself at the centrally-situated Platinum Pebble Boutique Inn in Harwich.
 This adults-only, upscale, yet surprisingly affordable property, is rated as one of the top inns on the Cape and it exceeded my expectations on every level.
 The place is located in the heart of the island on a quiet residential street, within walking distance to the beach, several conservation areas and the Cape Cod Rail Trail (a great multi-user trail that extends 32 miles from Harwich to Wellfleet).
 It’s also close to Herring River, a prime spot for kayaking.
 The inn is artfully designed in a chic, contemporary style with clean lines and soothing tones.
 Rooms are ample in size, with expansive walk-around showers, comfy beds and lovely linens.
 They’re blessedly free of knick-knacks and potpourri.
 There’s a swimming pool, outdoor fireplace and perennial garden.

 cape cod